sapcc/maintenance-controller/README.md

   check:
   # the list enttries define the chosen plugin type
   - hasLabel:
-      # name of the instance, which is used in the plugin chain configurations
+      # name of the instance, which is used in the plugin chain configurations.
+Do not use spaces or other special characters
       name: transition
       # the configuration for the plugin.
 That block depends obviously on the plugin type
       config: